 - Agree to adhere to the Seabadge Administrative Guide and Seabadge Instructor Manual when planning and presenting Seabadge topics.

 - Agree to wear The Official Sea Scout Uniform and insignia (exactly as outlined in the current edition of the Sea Scout Manual) during the Seabadge course.

 - Once selected, staff members must review all current prerequisite training materials including; Youth Protection Training, and Leader Specific: Sea Scout Adult Leader Basic Training.

 Course Director Requirements

 In addition to meeting the requirements for a Seabadge staff member, to serve as a Seabadge course director a Sea Scout adult leader must have the following qualifications:

-- Must have successfully completed staff assignments at two Seabadge courses, including serving as a crew advisor.
+- Must have earned the Seabadge pin and successfully completed staff assignments at two Seabadge courses, including serving as a crew advisor.

 - Must be enthusiastic, open-minded, flexible, people-oriented, and committed to implementing the Seabadge course in a positive manner.